Welcome

 Spongy moth (Lymantria dispar) caterpillars will make their presence known this month!
 Starting in June, caterpillars will leave the canopy of trees during the day to hide in crevices on the trunks of trees, the sides of buildings and even on outdoor furniture or play equipment.
 They return to the canopy each evening (or on a very cloudy day) to eat leaves all night.

 You can take advantage of this behavior to reduce the number of caterpillars on your landscape trees by putting up burlap collection bands and turning yourself into a super-predator.
 Caterpillars find the burlap band an attractive hiding spot and will congregate there each afternoon.
-You can collect the caterpillars from under the bands, scrape them into a cup of soapy water which kills them, or just snip them in half.
-Directions on how to make a burlap collection band.
-For a list of potential burlap suppliers, please visit the links page.
+An easy way to eliminate caterpillars that have congregated is to scrape them into a cup of soapy water.
+Full instructions on how to make a burlap collection band can be found here.

 Insecticides may also be used to help control spongy moth caterpillars at this time of year.

 Spongy moth (Lymantria dispar) caterpillars finish feeding in July.
 The insects will then pupate and emerge as adult moths in mid-late July.
-Male moths look like many other small brown moths but they can be distinguished by the fact that they fly about looking for females in the late afternoon, unlike other moths, which wait until dark.
+Male moths look like many other brown moths but they can be distinguished by the fact that they fly about looking for females in the late afternoon, unlike other moths, which wait until dark.
 Female spongy moths are white, 1 1/2 inches long, and although they have wings they do not fly.
 They are usually found laying an egg mass as in the photo below.
 Both the pupa cases and moths can be crushed easily if you can find them.
-If you crush a female moth, be sure to use a disposable or washable tool because her pheromone will rub off onto it and attract many male moths.
-So do not use your shoe!

 Photo Credits: Milan Zubrik, Forest Research Institute – Slovakia, Image 1370017.
 Forestryimages.org; USDA APHIS PPQ Archive.
 Image 2652079.
 ForestryImages.org.